Anwar Bensabouh: Telstar

 On 30 June 2021, Bensabouh signed a two-year contract with league rivals Telstar.
 He made his debut for the club on the first matchday of the season, playing 90 minutes in a 1–1 home draw against Emmen.
 On 22 October, he scored his first goal for Telstar in an Eerste Divisie draw against Helmond Sport.

 He suffered a knee injury on 26 October 2021 in a KNVB Cup match against Kozakken Boys, which sidelined him for several months.
 On his comeback on 4 March 2022, he scored an important goal from distance to secure a 2–2 draw against TOP Oss.
 He scored four goals in 24 appearances in his first season at the club, which saw them finish in a disappointing 19th place in the league table.

 Under new head coach Mike Snoei, Bensabouh grew into a key player in midfield for Telstar early in the 2022–23 season.
 In September 2022, he suffered a knee injury which sidelined him for several weeks.
 In the second half of the season, Bensabouh appeared as captain in Glynor Plet's absence.
 On 28 April 2023, he scored the decisive goal of a 1–0 victory against Den Bosch, keeping Telstar in the race for a spot in the promotion play-offs.
 The team eventually finished in ninth place, improving drastically on their performance from the previous season, albeit missing out on play-offs by five points.
 Bensabouh scored once in 30 appearances that season.

 Quick Boys

 On 14 October 2024, after 15 months as a free agent, Bensabouh signed with Tweede Divisie club Quick Boys following several weeks of training with the team.
 He agreed to a contract lasting until 2025, with an option for an additional season.
 During his free agency, transfer negotiations with two Qatari clubs and Eerste Divisie side FC Den Bosch fell through.

 Bensabouh made his debut for Quick Boys on 30 October, coming on as a 67th-minute substitute in a stunning 3–0 KNVB Cup victory over Eredivisie side Almere City—his former club.
 Three days later, on 2 November, he made his Tweede Divisie debut, appearing as a half-time substitute in a 5–0 away win against Noordwijk.
 He scored his first goal for the club on 15 March 2025 in a 4–1 local derby win over Katwijk.

-Style of play

-Bensabouh is a creative and versatile midfielder, capable of playing in multiple positions.
-He has highlighted his creative ability and strong work ethic.
-Additionally, he has a good understanding of the game, enabling him to assess situations on the field and anticipate the right decisions.
-He consistently looks forward and has an attacking mindset, and is able to deliver accurate passes both on the ground as well as through the air.